aoughwl/nifjs-js/README.md

 ## Coverage

-Coverage is broad — nifjs runs essentially all of the language nimony can currently express: procs and recursion (mutual **and nested / closures**);
+Coverage is broad — nifjs-js runs essentially all of the language nimony can currently express: procs and recursion (mutual **and nested / closures**);
 **generic** instances (monomorphised); `int` **and** `float` arithmetic (float `/` kept distinct from integer `div`) and comparisons; logical `and`/`or`/`not`